KK-Designs/image-zoom/README.md

 # Usage

-> **TIP:** Want to install the files without https connection?
-Run installer.bat and it will install all of the files for you.
+> **TIP:** Want to files without the hassle of downloading the the files individually?
+Install & run installer.bat and it will install all of the files for you.

 Its very simple, just import the css files using
 ```html